jeffreytung7/strapi-provider-upload-cloudflare-r2/README.md

 ## Deploy to Heroku

-Remember to set the env variables on the live server:
+Remember to set the env variables on the live server.
+CD into your project and run:

 ```bash
 heroku config:set R2_ACCESS_KEY_ID=$(cat .env | grep R2_ACCESS_KEY_ID | cut -d= -f2-)